Getting started with the Arduino Uno WiFi Rev2

 The Arduino Web Editor is hosted online, therefore it will always be up-to-date with the latest features and support for all boards.
 Follow this simple guide to start coding on the browser and upload your sketches onto your board.

-No drivers are needed for the Arduino UNO WiFi Rev. 2 on macOSX.
+macOS No drivers are needed for the Arduino UNO WiFi Rev2 on macOS.

 There is no need to install drivers for Ubuntu 10.0.4 and later, but make sure port 5353 is not being blocked by a firewall.